kyleconroy/tomdoc/tomdoc.md

               :weight - The Float weight to restrict by.
 The weight should be specified in grams (optional).

-Ruby allows for some interesting argument capabilities.
+Python allows for some interesting argument capabilities.
 In those cases, try to explain what's going on as best as possible.
 Examples are a good way to demonstrate how methods should be invoked.
 For example: